 Apple is also guilty of preloading some apps on iPhones and iPads including Maps, Weather and Stocks.
 These, however, are useful core apps, rather than third-party software that’s intent on hooking you into paying monthly fees for something you don't need or want.
 Apple also famously downloaded the U2 album Songs of Innocence onto the devices of all iTunes users without their permission.

 10 of the best free apps for iPad and iPhone

 Can I remove bloatware?

 With Android smartphones, on the other hand, the ability to delete bloatware varies from handset to handset.
 This because each phone maker can customise Android to in effect create their own version of the operating system, which means that different Android phone brands and models look and work differently.
-With newer versions of Android, you can disable bloatware apps to hide them from view, but the only way to remove them entirely involves a technical process called ‘rooting’ your phone.
+With newer versions of Android, you can disable bloatware apps to hide them from view and stop them running in the background, but the only way to remove them entirely involves a technical process called ‘rooting’ your phone.

 Rooting means getting access to your phone’s operating system folder so you can make fundamental system-wide changes.
 Once your phone is rooted, you can remove all bloatware as well as choose to install a more streamlined version of Android.
 Many Android users root their phones, but you must be aware that doing so is likely to void the phone manufacturer’s warranty and can damage your phone.

 To root your Android phone, you need to download a free app such as Kingo Android Root which makes rooting as simple as a single tap.
-Be sure to back up your phone before attempting to root your device.
+Be sure to back up your phone before attempting to root your device and proceed with caution.

 Find out how apps can threaten your privacy